Z3TA/webide/README.txt

 Check the IP of the VM
 `sudo virsh net-dhcp-leases default`

-Install Ubuntu OS on the VM...
+Install an operating system on the VM...

 Attach cdrom:
 ````